Aashna-Verma/SlayScale/README.md

 ## Next Sprint Plan
 - Implement a sign-in form for existing users to login
 - Implement an SPA to support the client-side
+- Completing final refinements and refactoring across the entire codebase

 ## Database Schema
 ![database-schema.png](diagrams/database-schema.png)